rcl-identity/docs/index.md

 # Assertion and User Claims

 The AAD B2C Identity Provider (IdP) will send the ``User Claims`` in [JWT](https://www.rfc-editor.org/rfc/rfc7519) tokens as an *assertion* when a user signs in to a website (relying party).
+The IdP and relying party will use the **Open ID Connect** federation protocol to communicate with each other.

 The IdP will sign the JWT with its private key.
-The relying party will verify the claims originated from the IdP by checking the JWT signature with the IdP's published public key.
+The relying party will verify the *user claims* originated from the IdP by checking the JWT signature with the IdP's published public key.
 This follows [NIST SP 800-63](https://pages.nist.gov/800-63-3/) **FAL1** Federation Assurance level.

-Using these claims, the relying parties to which the person signs in will have access to the *Personally Identifiable Information* (PII).
+Using these user claims, the relying parties to which the person signs in will have access to the *Personally Identifiable Information* (PII).
 The relying party will use the PII to make decisions about the user (eg. whether to grant a service).

 # Standards Compliance